plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms.md

 ### Putting your LP Tokens into the Farm

-1. Go back to the [Farms page](https://swap.plexfinance.us/farms) and locate your Farm.
+:one:  Go back to the [Farms page](https://swap.plexfinance.us/farms) and locate your Farm.
 Click anywhere on the row showing your pair.
 It will expand to show more details.

 ![](../../.gitbook/assets/plex-farms-enable.png)

-2. When you’re ready, click the **Enable** button and confirm your action in your wallet.
+:two:  When you’re ready, click the **Enable** button and confirm your action in your wallet.

 3. After a short wait, the Enable button will change to **Stake LP**.
 Click it and a new window will appear.